TeboM/Cyberx100Days/README.md

 > Started with foundational network security concepts.
 Revisiting TCP/IP and packet inspection helped clarify Wireshark usage.
 Felt a bit slow but solid.

 ### Day 2 – 14 August
 > Worked on the OpenCTI platform, investigated the techniques, tools, and procedures (TTPs) used by APT29 (Cozy Bear :bear: - Russia says Hi :wave:) and mapping them to the MITRE ATT&CK framework.
-Very cool platform with multiple helpful features (Overview, Knowledge, History, Attribution, IOCs and many more...)
+Very cool platform with multiple helpful features (Overview of topics, A very rich knowledge-base, History on threats, adversaries, tools, you name it, Attribution of attacks, IOCs and many more...)

 ...